 Applications also require proof of intention to reside in Ontario permanently, possibly through an Ontario job offer or family connections.

-This stream is currently closed and will open under the OINP Expression of Interest system at a later date.
+This stream operates under the OINP Expression of Interest system.

-Once the Expression of Interest (EOI) system opens for this stream, eligible applicants can submit an EOI through OINP’s e-Filing Portal for the chance to be invited to apply for nomination.
+Eligible applicants can submit an EOI through OINP’s e-Filing Portal throughout the year for the chance to be invited to apply for nomination.
 Profiles are ranked on an OINP points-based system.
 The highest-ranking candidates will be issued an invitation to apply in one of the OINP draws.

 Once an invitation is received, the applicant has 14 calendar days to apply for nomination.